At Delta, you can build a foundation of liberal arts then transfer on to continue

 Social work courses introduce students to the social work generalist practice, which includes the social work mission, knowledge, practice theories, skills, self-awareness, cultural competence and the professional code of ethics.
 In addition, students are required to complete a 45-hour internship during the Introduction to Social Work course.
-The degree prepares students for transfer to area universities to earn a professional social work degree, the BSW (Bachelor of Social Work).
+The social work degree prepares students for transfer to area universities to earn a professional social work degree, the BSW (Bachelor of Social Work).

 For information about how your Delta courses will transfer to various universities, check with the admissions office of your transfer institution.
 You can begin exploring how classes will transfer with the Michigan Transfer Network.